 Canyonlands National Park is one of 5 National Parks located in Utah, and the only one we hadn’t been to multiple times.
 The park is divided into three sections.
 Island in the Sky is the most popular and it is located on the north end.
 The Needles district is located on the southeast end, and the two sides do not have access to one another.
 The southwest side is called The Maze, and is undeveloped for serious backpackers and campers.

-This guide will help you know the stops we made while in the Island of the Sky section of Canyonlands.
+This guide will help you know the stops we made while in the Canyonlands National Park Island of the Sky section.
 We spent one day, and we also stopped at Dead Horse Point on the way to Canyonlands.
 These two parks are a great pair for a day adventure.

 Island in the Sky